The Sawdust Factory Presents

 The blade will be essentially flat, with rounded edges.
 A "squashed oval" cross section is more typically used on this sort of paddle, but a flat one is far easier to make; and since ease of manufacture is a very desirable feature in a homemade paddle, we will just have to try it and see how it works.

-Here's how to clamp up a wide, but thin, paddle blade.
-First, find a scrap of plywood that's big enough for the job, and please make sure it's flat, thank you.
-In this case, a retired kitchen cabinet door serves perfectly.
+for the job, and please make sure it's flat, thank you.
+In this case, a retired kitchen cabinet door

+Cover it with Saran Wrap.
+Then clamp or screw a solid chunk of wood to one side to act as a fence, as seen at top in this photo.
 Do a dry run with all your paddle blade pieces, lay 'em all down against the fence.
 Now screw or clamp a few blocks of scrap wood along the side opposite the fence, leave just the right amount of room for some wedges, which we use to apply clamping pressure.
 Now take apart, apply glue, reinstall, and give it a big ol' wedgie by tapping 'em in gently with a light hammer.
+Stack weights on top to prevent bowing, and keep it flat.
+Use more Saran Wrap to keep the weights un-gluey.
+Nuthin' to it. |

 Incidentally, we like Titebond II waterproof wood glue best.
 You should use whatever you are most comfortable with.